Wealth taxes are a hot topic today.

 The racial unemployment and underemployment gap is the most significant contributor to the 40:1 racial wealth gap.

 This was largely exacerbated and uncorrected by choice in recent years.

 With a 50% or even greater wealth tax, there will still be inequality.

-Racial employment discrimination doesn’t become outlawed with a wealth tax.
+Racial employment discrimination doesn’t suddenly become investigated more actively just because there’s a wealth tax.